lbrclbrc/my_coin/whitepaper_draft.md

 Overall:

 - **The receipt-confirmation signature = the recipient’s subjective consent to the funds**;
-- For unconfirmed incoming funds that are recognized as illicit, the protocol defaults to “returning them to the source” and shields the recipient from forced pollution;
+- For unconfirmed incoming funds that are recognized as illicit through some off-chain procedure, the protocol defaults to “returning them to the source” and shields the recipient from forced pollution;
-- For payments that have been confirmed, the process follows Chapter 4’s rules for explaining sources and assigning responsibility.
+- For payments that have been confirmed, the process follows Chapter 4’s rules for explaining sources and assigning responsibility, on top of the off-chain legal process.

 This mechanism is currently only a protocol-level idea.
 If implemented later, a more detailed state machine and transaction format will be specified in the `docs/` directory.

+---

 ## ##########################################################################################################################################